thragusjr/thragusjr/README.md

 **`Systems Engineer II`**

-IT professional with experience in systems engineering, pentesting, and application support.
+IT professional with experience in Systems Engineering, Pentesting, and Application Support.

 ---
 ## 🌐 Additional Links: